Romance languages: Loss of vowel length, reorientation

-The Sardinian-type vowel system is also found in a small region belonging to the Lausberg area (also known as Lausberg zone; compare Neapolitan language) of southern Italy, in southern Basilicata, and there is evidence that the Romanian-type "compromise" vowel system was once characteristic of most of southern Italy, although it is now limited to a small area in western Basilicata centered on the Castelmezzano dialect, the area being known as Vorposten, the German word for 'outpost'.
-The Sicilian vowel system, now generally thought to be a development based on the Italo-Western system, is also represented in southern Italy, in southern Cilento, Calabria and the southern tip of Apulia, and may have been more widespread in the past.
+The Sardinian-type vowel system is also found in a small region belonging to the Lausberg area (also known as Lausberg zone; compare Neapolitan language), in southern Basilicata, within southern Italy.
+In this same region, there are also occurrences of a Romanian type vocalism (which could be analyzed as a "compromise" following the Italo-Western system for front vowels and the Sardinian system for back vowels), coexisting alongside occurrences of a unique type vocalism as well (which is instead a "compromise" following the Sicilian system for front vowels and the Sardinian system for back vowels).
+The Sicilian vowel system, now generally thought to be a development upon the Italo-Western system, is also sporadically represented in parts of southern Italy, such as southern Cilento, southern Salento, but especially in Calabria, and may have been more widespread in the past.

 The greatest variety of vowel systems outside of southern Italy is found in Corsica, where the Italo-Western type is represented in most of the north and center and the Sardinian type in the south, as well as a system resembling the Sicilian vowel system (and even more closely the Carovignese system) in the Cap Corse region; finally, in between the Italo-Western and Sardinian system is found, in the Taravo region, a unique vowel system that cannot be derived from any other system, which has reflexes like Sardinian for the most part, but the short high vowels of Latin are uniquely reflected as mid-low vowels.

 Gallurese and Sassarese appear to belong to the southern dialects of Corsica historically, but have a notable Logudorese Sardinian substratum – or adstratum – that is significantly stronger in Sassarese than in Gallurese.

 The Proto-Romance allophonic vowel-length system was phonemicized in the Gallo-Romance languages as a result of the loss of many final vowels.
 Some northern Italian languages (e.g. Friulian) still maintain this secondary phonemic length, but most languages dropped it by either diphthongizing or shortening the new long vowels.

 French phonemicized a third vowel length system around AD 1300 as a result of the sound change /VsC/ > /VhC/ > //VːC// (where V is any vowel and C any consonant).
 This vowel length began to be lost in Early Modern French, but the long vowels are still usually marked with a circumflex (and continue to be distinguished regionally, chiefly in Belgium).
 A fourth vowel length system, still non-phonemic, has now arisen: All nasal vowels as well as the oral vowels //ɑ o ø// (which mostly derive from former long vowels) are pronounced long in all stressed closed syllables, and all vowels are pronounced long in syllables closed by the voiced fricatives //v z ʒ ʁ vʁ//.